albertburg/oracle/README.md

 # oracle
-A random word generator simular to God speak found on TempleOS (note this is not related to the oracle corporation)
+A random word generator simular to God speak found on TempleOS

+# NOTE THIS IS NOT RELATED TO THE ORACLE CORPORATION OR ANY OF THEIR PRODUCTS